 Q1: Is the copy free from factual errors?

-Readers will struggle to take your content seriously if it’s littered with factual inaccuracies, or worse, straight-up lies.
+Readers won’t take your content seriously if it’s littered with factual inaccuracies or (worse) straight-up lies.
 This is basic integrity.

 Writers are only human, and typing is hard.
-But your reader may not be so forgiving, so take the time to proof properly.
+But your reader may not be forgiving, so take the time to proof thoroughly.

-Side note: at Radix, we’re looking to safeguard quality and identify issues for development so we need a scoring threshold that separates consistent errors from occasional slips.
-If you’re interested, our actual wording is: “Are there two typos or fewer per 500 words (100-250 words = <1 typo, <100 words = 0 typos) AND is the copy free from grammatical and spelling errors (that aren’t obvious typos)?”
+Note: at Radix, as well as to safeguard quality, we use our QA to identify issues for development.
+So we need a scoring threshold that separates consistent errors from occasional slips.
+If you’re interested, our wording is: “Are there two typos or fewer per 500 words (100-250 words = <1 typo, <100 words = 0 typos) AND is the copy free from grammatical and spelling errors (that aren’t obvious typos)?”

-This might seem a bit niche, especially if you’re not writing for a client.
-The point for you to take away is: your copy needs to meet the technical requirements of the format.
+This might seem niche, especially if you’re not writing for a client.
+The point to take away is that the copy needs to meet the technical requirements of the format.

-Besides, if a client has a house style, it’s basic courtesy to stick to it.
-And file-naming conventions make content easier to manage for everyone.
+Besides, if a client has a house style, it’s a basic courtesy to stick to it.
+And adhering to file-naming conventions makes managing content easier for everyone.

 Test B: Clarity

 Q4: Does the copy have a logical structure that presents a compelling argument?